 - Liaising with clients, regulatory agencies, stakeholders, and other consultants.

 - Other related duties, as assigned.

-- University degree in Biology, Ecology, Natural Resource Management, Environmental Science, or related discipline is preferred although consideration will be given to strong candidates possessing a related technical diploma and suitable work experience;
+- University degree in Biology, Ecology, Natural Resource Management, Environmental Science or related discipline is preferred although consideration will be given to strong candidates possessing a related technical diploma and suitable work experience.

-- Minimum 10 years of professional consulting experience;
+- Minimum 10 years of professional experience.

-- Demonstrated success in all aspects of project management and delivery, with a Project Management Professional designation considered an asset;
+- Demonstrated success in all aspects of project management and delivery, with a Project Management Professional designation considered an asset.

-- A proven record of effective technical report writing and ability to provide senior editorial and technical review;
+- A proven record of effective technical report writing and ability to provide senior editorial and technical review.

-- Demonstrated strengths in developing and maintaining effective relationships with clients, government agencies, and other stakeholders;
+- Demonstrated strengths in developing and maintaining effective relationships with clients, government agencies, and other stakeholders.

-- Experience in carrying out natural heritage impact assessment studies and developing mitigation, monitoring and compensation plans that meet regulatory and client requirements;
+- Experience in carrying out natural heritage impact assessment studies and developing mitigation, monitoring and compensation plans that meet regulatory and client requirements.

-- Experience mentoring and providing technical training to Ecology staff.
+- Experience mentoring and providing technical training to ecology staff.